Venkyjs-dev/DevTinder/project_notes/lession_10.md

 - Add user auth middleware in profile API and new connection request API. → done
 - Set the expiry of jwt token to 7 days.
 - Set the expiry of cookies to 7 days
+- Create a user schema method to get JWT → done
+- Create a user schema method to validate the password. →done

 ## Questions: